rehmanx/CodeCreatePlay/AutoEditor/readme.md

 *There is a demo included in **DemoFolder** which shows entire functionality of AutoEditor.*

-Join this Discord channel as well [LINK](https://discord.gg/Z7jQSCFzuX "Discord").
+Join this Discord channel [LINK](https://discord.gg/Z7jQSCFzuX "Discord") to meet other developers using AutoEditor.

 ### Step by step instruction